phijor/phijor.github.io/src/tutorials/agda-development-nix-flakes/05-dev-shell.md

 [enabling `direnv`](https://nix-community.github.io/home-manager/options.xhtml#opt-programs.direnv.enable)
 and [`nix-direnv`](https://nix-community.github.io/home-manager/options.xhtml#opt-programs.direnv.nix-direnv.enable).
-We can then go ahead and write our hook to load the Agda environment, and put it on `direnv`'s list of allowed environment:
+We can then go ahead and write our hook to load the Agda environment, and put it on `direnv`'s list of allowed environments:

 ```shellsession
 $ echo "use flake" > .envrc # Write flake hook to .envrc